skyark747/Convolutional-Autoencoder/README.md

 - matplotlib
 - pytorch

-Convolutional Autoencoder fully implemented in numpy and optimized to run fastr on cpu using numba.jit .
+Convolutional Autoencoder fully implemented in numpy and optimized to run faster on cpu using numba.jit .
 The Autoencoder is implemented same as the one in pytorch so one can use the model as one likes .
 The number of layers can be adjusted along with channels,kernels,stride etc same as pytorch/tensorflow giving leverage to adjust the model according to needs.

 # Results of Image Denoising using Autoencoder